 When we think of summer, we think of vacations, beaches and fun.
-It can be all that, but it can also be HOT, HOT, HOT.
-Sometimes, it gets too hot.
+It can be all that, but it can also be HOT.

 Heat stress isn’t just uncomfortable, it can be dangerous and life-threatening to you and your animals.
 When you’re hot, you sweat, crave a cool glass of water, and you probably seek shelter in the shade or a nicely air-conditioned building.